overextended/overextended.github.io/docs/ox_target/Usage/index.md

   -- an item, array of items, or items and counts needed to display items? = string | string[] | { [string]: number }
-  -- custom check to hide or display the option canInteract? = function(entity, distance, coords, name), -- triggered on option selection (one only) onSelect? = function(data), export? = string,
+  -- custom check to hide or display the option canInteract? = function(entity, distance, coords, name, bone), -- triggered on option selection (one only) onSelect? = function(data), export? = string,